AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/FAQ.md

 ### Does `@azure/msal-angular` support standalone components?

 MSAL Angular v3 supports standalone components.
-Please see our [redirect documentation](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/redirects.md) for more information on using standalone components with redirects and our [standalone sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/samples/msal-angular-v3-samples/angular-standalone-sample) for usage details.
+Please see our [redirect documentation](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/redirects.md) for more information on using standalone components with redirects and our [standalone sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/samples/msal-angular-v3-samples/angular-standalone-sample) and [Angular 17 Standalone Sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-angular-v3-samples/angular17-standalone-sample)for usage details.

 ### Can `@azure/msal-angular` be used with Internet Explorer?